-Many people think that anxiety and panic attacks are the same things.
+Many people think that anxiety and panic attacks are the same things and use the terms interchangeably.
 However, there’s a clear difference between the two.
-To better understand them, people need to know more about an anxiety attack vs panic attack.
+If you have been experiencing signs of either an anxiety attack or a panic attack, help is available.

 A panic attack comes on quickly and without warning.
 In most cases, it involves an overwhelming and intense fear.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) recognizes recurring panic attacks as a disorder.